akstubbs/keaGBS/SNPcalling.md

 ## Quality control

 The data is single end __ across two lanes.
-For this practice, only lane 1 was used.
 The adapter content and the barcodes were subset to understand the structure before being used on whole raw data file:

 ```